apache/pekko-management/docs/src/main/paradox/kubernetes-deployment/forming-a-cluster.md

-# Forming an Akka Cluster
+# Forming an Pekko Cluster

-Services that use Akka Cluster have additional requirements over stateless applications.
+Services that use Pekko Cluster have additional requirements over stateless applications.
 To form a cluster, each pod needs to know which other pods have been deployed as part of that service, so that they can connect to each other.
-Akka provides a Cluster Bootstrap library that allows Akka applications in Kubernetes to discover this automatically using the Kubernetes API.
+Pekko provides a Cluster Bootstrap library that allows Pekko applications in Kubernetes to discover this automatically using the Kubernetes API.
 The process is roughly as follows:

 1. When the application starts, the application polls the Kubernetes API to find what pods are deployed, until a configured minimum number of pods have been discovered.
-2. It then attempts to connect to those pods, using Akka's HTTP management interface, and queries whether any of those pods have already formed a cluster.
+2. It then attempts to connect to those pods, using Pekko's HTTP management interface, and queries whether any of those pods have already formed a cluster.
 3. If a cluster has already been formed, then the application will join the cluster.
 4. If a cluster has not yet been formed on any of the pods, a deterministic function is used to decide which pod will initiate the cluster - this function ensures that all pods that are currently going through this process will decide on the same pod.
 5. The pod that is decided to start the cluster forms a cluster with itself.
 6. The remaining pods poll that pod until it reports that it has formed a cluster, they then join it.

-For a much more detailed description of this process, see the [Akka Cluster Bootstrap documentation](https://developer.lightbend.com/docs/akka-management/current/bootstrap/details.html).
+For a much more detailed description of this process, see the [Pekko Cluster Bootstrap documentation](https://developer.lightbend.com/docs/akka-management/current/bootstrap/details.html).

 ## Bootstrap and Management dependencies

 Add the following dependencies to your application:

 * Pekko Management Cluster HTTP: This provides HTTP management endpoints as well as a @ref[cluster health check](../cluster-http-management.md#health-checks)
-* @ref[Akka Discovery Kubernetes](../discovery/kubernetes.md): This provides a discovery mechanism that queries the Kubernetes API
+* @ref[Pekko Discovery Kubernetes](../discovery/kubernetes.md): This provides a discovery mechanism that queries the Kubernetes API
 * @ref[Pekko Bootstrap](../bootstrap/index.md): This bootstraps the cluster from nodes discovered via the Kubernetes API

 @@dependency[sbt,Gradle,Maven] {
   symbol1=PekkoManagementVersion
   value1=$project.version$
-  group=com.lightbend.akka.management
+  group=org.apache.pekko
-  artifact=akka-management-cluster-http_$scala.binary.version$
+  artifact=pekko-management-cluster-http_$scala.binary.version$
   version=PekkoManagementVersion
-  group2=com.lightbend.akka.management
+  group2=org.apache.pekko
-  artifact2=akka-management-cluster-bootstrap_$scala.binary.version$
+  artifact2=pekko-management-cluster-bootstrap_$scala.binary.version$
   version2=PekkoManagementVersion
-  group3="com.lightbend.pekko.discovery"
+  group3="org.apache.pekko"
   artifact3="pekko-discovery-kubernetes-api_$scala.binary.version$"
   version3=PekkoManagementVersion
 }

 ## Configuring Cluster Bootstrap

-There are three components that need to be configured: Akka Cluster, Pekko Management HTTP, and Akka Cluster Bootstrap.
+There are three components that need to be configured: Pekko Cluster, Pekko Management HTTP, and Pekko Cluster Bootstrap.

 ### Apache Pekko Cluster

-Set three things for Akka Cluster:
+Set three things for Pekko Cluster:

 * Set the actor provider to `cluster`.
 * Shutdown if cluster formation doesn't work.
 This will cause Kubernetes to re-create the pod.